ilikejam/csshi/README.md

 # csshi
 A ClusterSSH utility (like [cssh](https://github.com/duncs/clusterssh)) for [iTerm2](https://iterm2.com/).

-The command opens an iTerm2 Window and connects over ssh to each specified host in a [split pane](https://iterm2.com/features.html) session, with any text typed or pasted replicated to all panes through iTerm2's 'broadcast' feature. iTerm2's split pane controls are available as normal, so broadcast input can be toggled per-pane, sessions can be restarted, etc.
+The command opens an iTerm2 Window and connects over ssh to each specified host in a [split pane](https://iterm2.com/features.html) session, with any text typed or pasted replicated to all panes through iTerm2's 'broadcast' feature by default. iTerm2's split pane controls are available as normal, so broadcast input can be toggled per-pane, sessions can be restarted, etc.

 ![Screenshot](screenshot.png "Screenshot")